Choose Your Simulator Wisely: A Review on Open-source Simulators for Autonomous Driving: Conclusion

 \begin{IEEEbiography}[{ }]{Qiyuan SHEN} received a Bachelor's degree in Automation from Northeastern University, Shenyang, China, in 2022.
 He is currently working towards a Ph.D. degree in Control Science and Engineering at Shanghai Jiao Tong University.

-His main fields of interest are the localization of autonomous driving systems and SLAM.
+His main fields of interest are the localization of the autonomous driving system and SLAM.
 His current research activities include multi-modal mapping, cross-modal localization, and geometrical calibration for vision and LiDAR.

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Chunxiang WANG} received a Ph.D. degree in Mechanical Engineering from Harbin Institute of Technology, China, in 1999.
 She is currently an associate professor in the Department of Automation at Shanghai Jiao Tong University, Shanghai, China.